A Body Rebels: A Chronic Illness Podcast

 These are first-person stories about illness, identity, marriage, work, memory, resilience, and learning how to live inside a life that changed without asking permission.
-Some episodes are reflective.
-Some are funny.
-Some are angry.
-Some are tender.
-All of them come from the lived experience of someone still figuring it out in real time.

 If you are tired of toxic positivity, pity, miracle-cure noise, and being told to “just stay strong,” you are in the right place.